 ICANN staff agreed “that WHOIS is a strategic priority and designating a member responsible for overseeing WHOIS is feasible…WHOIS remains a strategic priority that has been allocated increased resources”.
 Staff comments told us that ICANN’s General Counsel had assumed responsibility for the Compliance function in 2010.

 Some commentators questioned whether the current organisational structure, which located Compliance within the organisation, was appropriate.
 One called for the appointment of an independent “Compliance Czar”.
-This theme was also developed in the Public Forum during the Costa Rica ICANN meeting (March 2012, where two commentators questioned the appropriateness of having the General Counsel responsible for Compliance:
+This theme was also developed in the Public Forum during the Costa Rica ICANN meeting (March 2012), where two commentators questioned the appropriateness of having the General Counsel responsible for Compliance:

 “I think it’s time to take a very close look at moving compliance out of the legal department and have it report independently to the Board.
 Because the fact of the matter is that the General Counsel who heads the legal department has an ethical and fiduciary obligation to the corporation to minimize risk.
 And as a fundamental matter, that is going to be antithetical in many cases to an aggressive enforcement of contracts.
 [Applause]”